AaronAmberman/LTT-WPF-Application/README.md

 The application uses [WPF.Translations](https://github.com/AaronAmberman/WPF.Translations) to assist in managing translations.
 Nuget package avilable [here](https://www.nuget.org/packages/WPF.Translations/).

 ### Themed
 The application is also setup for themeing, light and dark.
 It uses the theming work I put into [this](https://github.com/AaronAmberman/WPF.Themes) repository.
-Please check it out for WPF themes that change most of the built in controls appearance.
+Please check it out for WPF themes that change most of the built in control's appearance.